 Domestic violence is a serious problem for women in Mongolia.
 The National Center against Violence estimated in 2010 that one in three women in Mongolia was a victim of domestic violence, and one in 10 was a victim of battering.
 In 2010-2011, 640 domestic violence victims used shelter houses provided by the National Center against Violence.
 Of this, 50.3 percent were children, while 49.7 percent were women (National Centre against Violence 2011).
 As of 2012, 386 criminal cases associated with domestic violence were registered by the Police Department, an increase 134 cases (53.2 percent) from 2011.
-A total of 72.5 percent of reported domestic violence crimes were in urban areas, while the remaining 27.5 percent were in rural areas.
+A total of 72.5 percent were in rural areas.
 And 84.8 percent of all victims of domestic violence registered by police were women.
 As time goes by, the extent and magnitude of this issue appears to be escalating.
-In 2014 January alone, 73 crimes associated with domestic violence with 2013 January (National Statistics Office 2014b).
+In 2014 January alone, 73 crimes associated with domestic violence were recorded, which represents an increase of 44 incidences or 2.5 percent compared with 2013 January (National Statistics Office 2014b).